MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 Your journey vary based on your desired outcomes and your coding expertise.
 Whether you’re a seasoned coder or prefer low-code or no-code solutions, there’s a suite of tools tailored to your development style.

-How you build and which tools you should use is up to you.
+How you build and which tools you must use is up to you.
 Your choices are:

 - 🎯 **Pro-code** options are declarative copilots, API plugins, message extensions, and Graph connectors. [**Teams Toolkit**](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) for [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) would be your best friend for the development to tailor your copilots.